Online therapy for depression and low mood

 These experiences can make daily life feel harder than it should.

-For some people, low mood develops alongside stress, pressure, burnout, or the feeling of carrying too much for too long.
+For some people, low mood develops alongside stress, pressure or burnout, or alongside ongoing worry and overthinking.

 I offer person-centred online therapy for depression and low mood across the UK, from my base in Leeds, providing a calm, supportive space where you can talk about what you are experiencing without pressure or judgement.

-If this feels familiar, you can start with a free confidential assessment.
+If this feels familiar, you can start by booking a free confidential assessment.

 How therapy can help with depression and low mood

-Therapy can help you make sense of what may be contributing to your low mood and begin to find a way forward.
+Therapy helps you make sense of what may be contributing to how you feel and begin to find a way forward.
+This helps to:

 My approach is person-centred.
 That means we work at your pace, focusing on what feels most important to you, while still helping you make meaningful progress.